Bejmach/flashlight/README.md

 # Flashlight

-> Package currently in development, so if you can use something else
+> Package currently in development, so if you can, use something else

 ## Already done
 - Neural network structure